 ‘American Idol‘ has become a very important showcase for country music.
 Since Carrie Underwood shot to superstardom after winning the show’s fourth season, the reality singing competition has become more and more involved in finding some of the best young country singers in the world.

 The show has helped to discover a virtual Who’s Who of contemporary country, including Kellie Pickler, Scotty McCreery, and most recently, Kree Harrison.
-And with country’s own Keith Urban back in his judge’s chair for the upcoming Season 13, it seems likely that ‘Idol’ could discover even more promising country singers in the future.
+And with country’s own Keith Urban back in his judge’s chair for Season 13, it seems likely that ‘Idol’ could discover even more promising country singers in the future.

 Our list of the Top 10 ‘American Idol’ Country Singers features a mix of established stars and younger artists, to cull the best of the best from every season.

 Josh Gracin was the first country star discovered on 'American Idol.'
 The former Marine placed fourth on the show's second season, and after his discharge he signed to Lyric Street Records in 2004.
 His self-titled debut album produced three Top 10 singles, one of which, 'Nothing to Lose,' reached No. 1.
 He has since parted ways with Lyric Street and signed to Average Joes.

 Danny Gokey placed third in the eighth season of 'American Idol.'
 The former church worship director auditioned for he show just weeks after the death of his first wife, Sophia, and stayed in it until the finals.
 After the show he released an album, 'My Best Days,' and scored a hit single with 'My Best Days Are Ahead of Me.'
 He subsequently split with Sony.
 Re-married and with a young son, Gokey now splits his time between his family, his Sophia's Heart charity and recording his sophomore album.